How to start?

 To start racing with us you'll need to have some plugins and tracks (we're rarely using stock Kunos' tracks due to pit numbers), and alternatively you can download custom liveries of other player's cars.
 You can download 7zip archives manually, or use our ACEM application to simplify the process.
 You can find it here.

 ACEM is our custom app to help with automated downloading of required content and adding it to your Assetto Corsa installation.
 It checks what you have installed and prompts you to download only what's missing.
 Therefore, you don't have to download a massive zip file if you only need to add few missing liveries.
 It really works and helps out.
 It also checks for updates, so if any driver updates their skin - such change will appear in ACEM automatically for everyone.

 Using ACEM to synchronise files

 ACEM is created with simplicity in mind.
 All you have to do is to unzip it, anywhere.
 On first launch - go to the Settings tab and check if the path to Assetto Corsa is correct in AC Location field.
 The app should detect it automatically, but it's always worth checking.
-If it's not correct, fix and restart the app.
+If it's not correct, update it and restart the app.
 Then it's as simple as clicking Update All in all tabs you want to sync.

 Items marked in yellow are either missing or outdated and need to be redownloaded.
 Don't close the app until all downloads are finished.

 That's all, some extra actions might be required for some AC apps - we'll take a look at this in the next chapter.

 Technically you don't need any apps running.
 No Ptracker, no Pit Lane Penalty are required.
 However we do have a list of recommended apps for our drivers to help with clean driving all around or to make your life easier:

 - Content Manager - alternative launcher - seriously get it, as it's miles better/faster than the original.
 Tons of additional features.
 Definitely worth donating to unlock full version too.